cloudflare/cf-ui/packages/cf-style-provider/README.md

   cssNode: null, // where to render CSS styles (DOM node)
   fontNode: null, // where to render CSS styles related to fonts (DOM node)
   dev: false, // in dev mode it applies more Fela plugins (validator, ...)
-  selectorPrefix: 'cf-ui' // prefix for CSS classnames });
+  selectorPrefix: 'cf-' // prefix for CSS classnames });

 render(<StyleProvider><YourApp /></StyleProvider>);